turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Implements a compute shader based path tracing solution.
 In a static scene, the rendering will converge to ground truth.
 When something changes in the scene (something moves, ot material changes, etc...), the convergence will be restarted from the beginning.
 The raytracing is implemented in [wi::renderer](#wi::renderer) and multiple [shaders](#shaders).
 The ray tracing is available on any GPU that supports compute shaders.

 #### Denoiser
 To enable denoising for path traced images, you can use the [Open Image Denoise library](https://github.com/OpenImageDenoise/oidn).
 To enable this functionality, the engine will try to include the "OpenImageDenoise/oidn.hpp" file.
-If this file could be included, it will attampt to link with OpenImageDenoise.lib and tbb.lib.
+If this file could be included, it will attempt to link with OpenImageDenoise.lib and tbb.lib.
 It is also required to provide the OpenImageDenoise.dll and tbb.dll near the exe to correctly launch the application after this.
 If you satisfy these steps, the denoiser will work automatically after the path tracer reached the target sample count.
 The final path traced image will be denoised and presented to the screen.

 ### LoadingScreen
 [[Header]](../../WickedEngine/wiLoadingScreen.h) [[Cpp]](../../WickedEngine/wiLoadingScreen.cpp)